NYS World Trade Center Memorial Scholarship

 - Residence: A student living on campus will receive a higher room and board allowance than a commuter student.
 If housing is not available for students on campus they will receive the same allowance as students living on campus.

-The maximum total annual award for students living on campus for the 2012-13 academic year is $20,290; the maximum total annual award for total annual award for commuter students for the 2012-13 academic year is $13,920.
-Please note: Students choosing to live in off campus when housing is available will be paid at the lower commuter rate.
+The maximum total annual award for students living on campus for the 2014-15 academic year is $21,892; the maximum total annual award for total annual award for commuter students for the 2014-15 academic year is $14,602.
+NOTE: Students choosing to live off campus when housing is available will be paid at the lower commuter rate.